 - Negotiation (3 credits)

-- Secured Transactions – (3 credits) (highly recommended, bar examination course)
+- Secured Transactions (highly recommended, bar exam course) (3 credits)

-Courses other than those listed above and that are sufficiently focused on busi-ness or business law may also meet the criteria for an Elective Course.
-Students should consult with their assigned faculty advisor and the director of the Business Certificate programs.
+Some of the courses listed are offered infrequently.
+Please check the course offerings as you plan ahead.
+Courses other than those listed above and that are sufficiently focused on business or business law may also meet the Elective Course requirement subject to the approval of the Center Director.

 Practical Experience Requirement